mauroservienti/NServiceBus.IntegrationTesting/README.source.md

 snippet: timeouts-reschedule

 The above sample test shows how to inject an NServiceBus Timeout reschedule rule.
-When the production code, in this case the `ASaga` saga, schedules the `ASaga.MyTimeout` message, the registered NServiceBus Timeout reschedule rule will be invoked and a new delivery constraint is created, in this sample, to make so that the NServiceBus Timeout expires in 5 seconds insted of the default production value.
+When the production code, in this case the `ASaga` saga, schedules the `ASaga.MyTimeout` message, the registered NServiceBus Timeout reschedule rule will be invoked and a new delivery constraint is created, in this sample, to make so that the NServiceBus Timeout expires in 5 seconds instead of the default production value.
 The NServiceBus Timeout reschedule rule receives as arguments the current NServiceBus Timeout message and the current delivery constraint.

 ## Limitations